Alexandros-Aristovoulos/currentControl/README.md

-# currentControl
+# Current Control
 ### Description
+The goal of this project is to control an electrical current based on the temperature.
+This is achieved with the following:

-A DHT22 temperature sensor was used to measure accurately the temperature in an expected range from -5 to +15 °C (from 268 to 288 K).
-An arduino board used the information from the sensor to control the state of a relay.
+A DHT22 temperature sensor is used to measure accurately the temperature in an expected range from -5 to +15 °C (from 268 to 288 K).
+An arduino board uses the information from the sensor to control the state of a relay.
-Finally, an lcd panel displaying the current temperature reading from the sensor as well as the state of the relay was installed in order to ensure a smooth and user friendly experience.
+Finally, an lcd panel displays the current temperature reading from the sensor as well as the state of the relay in order to ensure a smooth and user friendly experience.

 ### CONNECTING THE LCD